NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

   training_iteration: 1
   trial_id: 380be_00000
 ```
-Most probably you won't need much of this information, however there are some parts of it that can give you an idea of the quality of results that you get.
+Most of this information will not be necessary, however there are some parts that give an idea of the results quality.

 One important piece of information is the utilization of resources achieved by RLlib during training, as well as the RL algorithm used for the experiment:
 ```